grafana/writers-toolkit/docs/sources/review/lint-prose/rules.md

 Grafana Agent has been replaced by Grafana Alloy, so you shouldn't use agent-based terminology.

-If you're talking about why and how to send signals directly from app to prefer no-collector to agentless.
+If you're talking about why and how to send signals directly from an application to Grafana Cloud, prefer no-collector to agentless.

 This is consistent with [OTel documentation](https://opentelemetry.io/docs/collector/deployment/no-collector/).